shivharis/turtlebot3_wiki/docs/source/appendix_lds.rst

 We are offering the `ROS package for LSD`_.
 The hls_lfcd_lds_driver package is a driver for "HLS(Hitachi-LG Sensor) LFCD LDS(Laser Distance Sensor)".

-Install
+Installation
 ~~~~~~~

 .. code-block:: bash

   sudo apt-get install ros-kinetic-hls-lfcd-lds-driver

-Setting the permissions of HLS-LFCD LDS
+Setting the permission for the HLS-LFCD LDS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash